-January 02, 2012 - Bernd Munzenmayer is Pro Star's New Senior Sales Advisor
+January 02, 2012 - Bernd Munzenmayer is Pro Star's new Senior Sales Advisor

-After more than a decade with Pro Star Aviation, LLC and more than 40 years in the industry, Bernd Munzenmayer “Munzie” has decided to step into a new role as a part-time Senior Sales Advisor for Pro Star Aviation.
+Londonderry, NH - After more than a decade with Pro Star Aviation, LLC and more than 40 years in the industry, Bernd Munzenmayer “Munzie” has decided to step into a new role as a part-time Senior Sales Advisor for Pro Star Aviation.
 Even though he divested his share of Pro Star Aviation to the remaining partners, he will still be providing his knowledge and assistance in efforts to make Pro Star a recognized business aviation industry leader.

 Munzie has been involved in aviation since joining the Air Force in 1967.
 Shortly after completing his training as an Aircraft Ground Equipment (AGE) repairman specialist, he was stationed at Bitburg Air Base in Bitburg, Germany for a three and half year tour.
 During his stay in Germany, Munzie met his wife of 41 years, Karolina, at the Trier Wine Fest in 1969.
 Munzie left the Air Force in the fall of 1971 and started working the night shift as a line service technician for Rockwell International in White Plains, New York.